Abd-Alrahman-Shaqour/Isometric-2.5D/README.md

 6. Build and Test
 Build the project and thoroughly test the new level.
 Ensure that all assets, events, and scene transitions function as expected.
 Debug and iterate as needed.

-# Scene Event Control: Glowing Orb Script
+# Scene Event Control: (Example:Glowing Orb Script)
 The GlowingOrb script serves as a powerful example of how a single script can efficiently control various events within a scene.
 Its modular design and event-driven approach make it a key component for scalable and easily expandable gameplay.
 Let's explore how this script becomes a central piece in managing scene events:

 ## Features